LODLAM/LODLAMTO16/OpenRefine_Tutorial/README.md

 7. Questions + Comments (also can ask through out workshop)

 ##Tutorial Project
 Follow along with the tutorial project.
+You're also welcome to bring your own data & follow along working on that.
 By the end, we won't have *perfect* or *complete* RDF metadata, but we'll know how to get there (or how to improve our metadata regardless).

-- Import sample DC/XML metadata (pulled from real life Fedora 3 to 4 migration) to make into RDF, Modeling with PCDM
+**Project:** Import sample DC/XML metadata (pulled from real life Fedora 3 to 4 migration) to make into RDF, Modeling with PCDM
     - Heartache of importing XML
     - Cleaning, Normalizing terms
     - Mapping to columns that will become predicates
     - Pulling in URIs for certain fields through Reconciliation API
     - Mapping our tabular data to RDF
     - Exporting RDF
-- You're also welcome to bring your own data & follow along working on that

 ##Contents of this Directory
 - Slides
 - Installation Instructions
 - Procedures Documentation
-- Sample Data, Projects
+- Sample/Starter Data, Projects

 ##Community Notes
 Feel free to add notes from the session here, if so moved (just submit a pull request and I'll merge).